France-ioi/algorea-devdoc/items/attempts.md

 ### Propagation to explicit-entry items

-In order not display results to a contest which has not been started yet by a participant, we do not auto-create result by propagaton for the items which requires explicit-entry (on the schema, on T2 and T3 to C4 and C5).
+In order not display results to a contest which has not been started yet by a participant, we do not auto-create result by propagaton for the items which requires explicit-entry (on the schema, on the attempt "0" from C4/C5 to C2).